Arjun-G-Ravi/Non-AI-Notes/08_nvim/1_vim.md

 `Ctrl w` and then any movement key to move to that window `Ctrl w w`: To switch between two windows split in the screen `Ctrl w + Ctrl o`: Closes all the windows open, except the current one
----

 ## Vim registers
+Registers are just dictionaries that store text.
+They all start with a `"`.
 There are registers in vim that stores the data that you yanks or deletes.
-The most recent data is stored in register `"`.
+The most recent data is stored in register `""`.
 The registers can be obtained by the command `:reg`.
+Even macros are stored in registers.

 The data yanked will always be present in `"`.
-The most recent deleted/cut data will be present in `"`, and the subsequent ones will be stored as history in other registers.
+The most recent deleted/cut data will be present in `"`.
+The subsequent ones will be stored as history in other registers.

-The `*` register is the one that stores the clipboard copy(same as the ctrl copy) form everywhere else.
+The `*` register is the one that stores the clipboard copy(same as the ctrl copy).

 Inorder to use them you can do:
 `"0p`: To paste the contents of reg 0
 `"*p`: To paste the contents of clipboard
-`"0p`: To paste the contents of reg 0
+`"bp`: To paste the contents of reg b

 ## Marks
 You can set marks across files, so that you can jump between them very fast.